 - Injuries resulting from collapsing stairwells or porches

-- Faulty handrails, elevators or escalators that cause serious injury or
+- Faulty handrails, elevators or escalators that cause serious injury or even death

 - Rape, robbery or assault on private or public property